Test in a live environment

 This example shows how you can combine the precision of C# mathematical operations with the document generation capabilities of IronPDF to create detailed and accurate PDF reports.
 Whether it’s a financial summary, a technical report, or any other document where numeric accuracy is important, this method will make sure that your data is presented clearly and correctly.

 Rounding numbers to a specified number of decimal places is a fundamental aspect of dealing with decimal and double values in C#.
 In this tutorial, we explored how to round to two decimal places using Math.Round function.
 We also discussed how to handle situations where the number falls right in the middle of two numbers that could be rounded to.
-IronPDF offers a free trial for developers to explore its features before making a purchase.
+IronPDF offers a free trial on their licensing page for developers to explore its features before making a purchase.
 If you decide it's the right tool for your needs, licensing for commercial use starts at $749.

 9 .NET API products for your office documents